How individual freelancers and developers working from home can create a schedule and more importantly stick to it to be productive.

 If you are an introvert person, it can be a good option working from home but if you are an extrovert person it can be tough for you to be able to work from home and still remain productive.
 Socializing is a part of productivity for extrovert people.

 If you aren’t able to work from home, there is no harm in moving out to a different place to work.
-If things don’t work out the way you want it to be or if you think you can be a lot more productive being working from some other place, it is never too late.
+Often things don’t work out the way we want it to be.
+If you think you can be a lot more productive being working from some other place, it is never too late.
 If you want to keep a check on the expenses, don’t take a complete office space but just look for only a tablespace.

 Even if things are working as expected, it isn’t a bad idea to try working from a different place to see if things can be improved further.
 One can always get back to working from home.